LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 Use Locales to Format Dates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lasso 9 introduces a new :type:`locale` type that allows for automatically formatting things such as dates and currency based on known standards for various locations.
+The :type:`locale` type that allows for automatically formatting data such as dates and currency based on known standards for various locations.
 You can use :type:`locale` objects to output dates in these standard formats.

 .. type:: locale
 .. method:: locale(language::string, country::string =?, variant::string =?)